saismrutiranjan18/saismrutiranjan18/README.md

 ## Who am I

 I'm Sai Smruti.
 I enjoy building things, experimenting with ideas, and sharing what I learn.
+I have a bunch of side projects that didn't make it into this bio.
 Most of my time is spent turning concepts into projects and solving problems through technology — trying to build things that can make life a little better, for others and for myself.

 #### You can leave me a message via [GitHub Discussion](https://github.com/saismrutiranjan18/saismrutiranjan18/discussions)